tttapa/py-build-cmake/examples/minimal/README.md

 ### pyproject.toml

-Defines how the project is built and contains all the important metadata for your package.
+Defines how the project is built and contains all the necessary metadata for your package.
 Specifies CMake options, which files to include in the package, as well as options for other tools.
 This file is covered in much more detail below, because it is the main way you will interact with py-build-cmake's build